RomanSannikov/RVM/README.md

 `RVM` has a `Jump Table` that stores label names, their locations, and the corresponding jump instruction locations.
 When the parser encounters a label or jump instruction, it writes their locations and names to the `Jump Table`.
 Once all instructions have been processed, the parsing phase ends by assigning the jump locations to the respective jump calls.

 ### Rolang ByteCode instructions:

+The VM have a set of 31 instructions.

 ```
 add
 sub